 - Use of Weapons (A Culture Novel, Book 3) by Iain Banks (Amazon) – The Culture books are consistently good reads.
 This entry focuses on the intelligence agency that works behind the scenes of the post-scarcity, post-human civilization known as the Culture.

 - Shadow Captain (Sequel to Revenger) by Alastair Reynolds (Amazon) – Revenger found humanity in a far off solar system, piecing together an existence from the remains of prior galactic civilizations.
 It featured a technological treasure hunt and space pirates combined with a hard science edge.
 Shadow Captain promises more of the same.
 This may be my first beach book of the summer, given that Thrawn: Treason doesn’t come out until July.

 - The Light Brigade by Kameron Hurley (Amazon) – I enjoyed Hurley’s The Stars are Legion, which featured an evolving war between decaying generational starships starved for genetic material.
 The Light Brigade is a new novel that combines military science fiction with time travel.

 - Star Wars: Solo by Mur Lafferty (Amazon) – A friend of mine wrote a Star Wars book?
 You better believe I’m going to read it.

-- Salvation: A Novel (Salvation Sequence Book 1) by Peter F. Hamilton (Amazon) – Hamilton’s Commonwealth space opera novels are some of my favorite reads, so naturally I’m interested in his next science fiction trilogy.
+- Salvation (Salvation Sequence Book 1) by Peter F. Hamilton (Amazon) – Hamilton’s Commonwealth space opera novels are some of my favorite reads, so naturally, I’m interested in his next science fiction trilogy.